MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/data-collection-tabbed.md

 # Azure Stack HCI telemetry and diagnostics (preview)

+::: zone pivot="old-collection"

 > Applies to: Azure Stack HCI, versions 21H2 and 20H2

-::: zone pivot="old-collection"

 This topic describes required data collected to keep Azure Stack HCI secure, up to date, and working as expected.

 ::: zone-end

 ::: zone pivot="extension-collection"

+> Applies to: Azure Stack HCI, versions 22H2 and 21H2.

 This article describes the telemetry and diagnostics extension in Azure Stack HCI.